Setup

 C++ Project (For compiling the plugin)

-Unreal Engine 5.3 - 5.5
+Unreal Engine 5.3 - 5.6

 Clone UnrealSharp to your project

-Clone repo and place UnrealSharp in the ProjectRootDirectory/Plugins folder (make the Plugins folder if it doesn’t exist) in your Unreal Engine project.
+Clone this repo and place UnrealSharp in the ProjectRootDirectory/Plugins folder (make the Plugins folder if it doesn’t exist) in your Unreal Engine project.

 git clone https://github.com/UnrealSharp/UnrealSharp.git